Perfect5th/perfect5th.github.io/_posts/2019-08-17-computers-wtf-3-alignment.md

 approach, there's no way you'll optimize this properly, and Satan will probably mete out his harshest punishment on you – maintaining a legacy LAMP stack.
-If, instead, you place the larger pieces so that one or two smaller pieces can always fit around them, you begin to approach the concent of data alignment.
+If, instead, you place the larger pieces so that one or two smaller pieces can always fit around them, you begin to approach the concept of data alignment.

 ### The Number of the Beast